 Short Course in Ceramics

-During this short, leisure course you will handmake unique ceramic items from clay using a range of techniques including hand building and using a potter's wheel.
+During this short, leisure course, you will create unique ceramic items from clay using a range of materials, techniques and processes, including hand building and using a potter's wheel.

 When will I start the course and how long will it take?

-The course is held at St Helens College Town Centre Campus, Water Street, St Helens, WA10 1PP.
+The course takes at St Helens College, Town Centre Campus, Water Street, St Helens, WA10 1PP.